Ambien Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Clearly, misusing Ambien in any way can be just as dangerous as misusing benzodiazepines, other sedatives, or any other prescription or illegal drug out there.

-If a person is abusing Ambien, he or she will experience several unpleasant physical and psychological side effects.
+Normal Ambien side effects will occur even when someone takes the medication as prescribed.
+However, if a person is abusing Ambien, he or she will experience several unpleasant physical and psychological side effects.

-Short-term side effects of Ambien abuse may include:
+Short-term effects of Ambien abuse may include:

 - Slow, shallow breathing